Sundar Pichai-run Alphabet, Google’s parent company, has finally reached the coveted $2 trillion market cap milestone.

 Alphabet’s market cap has doubled from $1 trillion since January 2020.

-Alphabet, the parent company of Google, posted all-time record revenue of $61.9 billion for the July-September quarter, along with record profits at $18.9 billion.
+Alphabet, the parent company of Google, posted all-time record revenue of $61.9 billion for the July-September quarter and record profits at $18.9 billion.

 It said late last month that with respect to foreign exchange impact on reported revenues, it expects virtually no impact in Q4 in contrast to a 1.5 percent tailwind in Q3 and 4 percent in its Q2.